Millions across Southeast bracing for potential tornadoes

 “The biggest question is how strong to severe these storms are going to be and if they’re going to be tornadic right off the bat,” said Gary Goggins, a forecaster with the National Weather Service office for Birmingham.

-Communities across the South used social media to share the location of tornado shelters.
+Gov. Kay Ivey placed Alabama under a state of emergency, and communities across the South used social media to share the location of tornado shelters.
 In Jackson, Tennessee, officials said a civic center and the regional airport would be open for residents seeking shelter.